gerardpc/sde_simulator/README.md

 - A C++ main() + library functions for the most numerically intensive
 part: generating the traces Y_t, calculating f(Y_t) and averaging them.
 Then write the result in a file.
-Note that in the present form, the C++ main calculates the VARIANCE, i.e. f(Y_t) = Y_t^2, and not any arbitrary function.
+Note that in the present form, the C++ main calculates (by default) the VARIANCE, i.e. f(Y_t) = Y_t^2, and not any arbitrary function.
+The function which expected value is calculated is defined in sde_library.cpp as "double f(double f)" and can be changed to any other function the user wants to define.
 The code uses multithreading and assumes a computer with 4 cores.

 - MATLAB and Python scripts to load the saved trace and plot the results.